 When communities experience hard economic times, animal shelters become overwhelmed with surrendered pets.
 The ability for families to afford food for their pets is a major contributor to overcrowded shelters.
 Families facing economic hardships care deeply for their pets, and surrendering them causes a tremendous amount of emotional distress.
 That’s where Colorado Pet Pantry steps in.
 They provide pet food resources to help families stay together during difficult times.

-Over the last four years, Colorado Pet Pantry has expanded from one to eight standard open food banks and four specialized “mini banks” in the Denver-Boulder metro area.
+Over the last four years, Colorado Pet Pantry has expanded from one to eight standard open food banks and four specialized “mini-banks” in the Denver-Boulder metro area.
 This year their goal is to help feed over eleven thousand pets in need.
-Human food banks and local shelters are a families first stop when they are in need, but they lack the infrastructure to store and distribute pet food to the public.
-Colorado Pet Pantry partners with these organizations to provide warehouse and storage facilities which allows these organizations to expand and offer food for the whole family.
+Human food banks and local shelters are the family’s first stop when they are in need, but they lack the infrastructure to store and distribute pet food to the public.
+Colorado Pet Pantry partners with these organizations to provide warehouse and storage facilities which allow these organizations to expand and offer food for the whole family.